yarisvt/tyk-docs/tyk-docs/content/configure/tyk-gateway-configuration-options.md

 ### <a name="disable_virtual_path_blobs"></a> disable_virtual_path_blobs

-If you do not wish for virtual path JavaScript code that is loaded from the dashboard to run on virtual endpoints in the node, set this value to `false` and the code will not be loaded into the VM when the API definition initialises.
+If you do not wish for virtual path JavaScript code that is loaded from the dashboard to run on virtual endpoints in the node, set this value to `true` and the code will not be loaded into the VM when the API definition initialises.
 This is useful for systems where you want to avoid having third-party code run.

 ### <a name="experimental_process_org_off_thread"></a> experimental_process_org_off_thread